-- the specific methodology utilized to recruit and attract diverse applicants the collection and reporting of data pertaining [6]to the number of applications received and the demographic characteristics [7]provided by the applicants - he specific criteria used [8] guidelines consulted to select applicants for interview as well as self-reported demographic characteristics of candidates interviewed [9] - a-the process for the selection of a-search and interview committees that represents a diverse cross\-section of staff and stakeholders from the community and student body.
-Historically and demographically Uunder-represented groups are to should have equal-guaranteed opportunity opportunities to serve on search and interview committees, and affirmative efforts should be made to ensure participation.
-These efforts must be included in the recruitment and hiring procedure. - -the process for evaluating the efficacy of all-recruitment and hiring procedures in promoting racial equity and recruiting diverse and highly qualified applicants diversifying staff. - Recruitment efforts designed to attract diverse applicants
+- attract diverse applicants - guidelines consulted to select applicants for interview as well as self-reported demographic characteristics of candidates interviewed - the process for the selection of search and interview committees that represent a diverse cross-section of staff and stakeholders from the community and student body.
+Historically and demographically under-represented groups should have guaranteed opportunities to serve on search and interview committees, and affirmative efforts should be made to ensure participation.

+- the process for evaluating the efficacy of recruitment and hiring procedures in promoting equity and diversifying staff - Recruitment efforts designed to attract diverse applicants

-Thise recruitment and hiring policy, and recruitment and hiring procedures must 10]shall be reviewed and approved 111 annually by the Board of Education.
-To facilitate the Board's review, the Superintendent shall include relevant reports and data at least annually to the Board of Education 12.
-The data from searches should be included as a metric in the annual District Equity Report Card.
-The review must include an analysis of the efficacy of the current policy and procedures in terms of attracting and recruiting diverse applicants.
+This recruitment and hiring policy shall be reviewed annually by the Board of Education.
+To facilitate the Board's review, the Superintendent shall include relevant reports and data at least annually to the Board of Education.